 Programs Abroad offers a variety of short-term and year-long programs taught in English or in a foreign language that complement and enrich UC engineering degrees, in most cases without delaying graduation or adding financial burden.
-Students can fulfill major and GE requirements, get a comparative perspective on their field of study, and gain valuable international experience in the classroom and laboratory.
-Furthermore, many programs offer internship and research opportunities.
+By studying abroad, you can:

 Programs are available for students at the sophomore, junior, and senior levels.
 While courses in engineering, basic science, and mathematics can be found at most international host universities, this page highlights particularly strong or unique programs for engineering majors.

 The three main types of study abroad programs available to UCSD students (each with their own set of locations, requirements, and other options) include:

 - UC Education Abroad Program (UC EAP) - the distinctive and distinguished international program of the University of California that provides academic exchanges and integrates international curricula and learning opportunities through partnerships between the UCs and other Universities across the world.
 EAP develops internationally aware citizens and enhances the potential of students and faculty to understand, respond to, and contribute to a rapidly changing world.
 Website

 - UCSD Global Seminars Program (GS) - five-week long study abroad experiences led by a UCSD professor during a UCSD summer session.
 Website